canro91/canro91.github.io/_posts/2020-07-28-AnotherTwoCSharpIdioms.md

 }
 ```

 Another option, you can wrap your commands and queries inside an static class, named after the version number.
 They will be used like : `V2.DoSomethingCommand`.
-It's obvious which version is used.
+This time, it's obvious which version is used.

 ```csharp
 namespace Commands